What is a larvicide?

 What kind of larvicides can I use around my home?

-is a biological pesticide that is a naturally occurring bacteria found in
+biological pesticide that is a naturally occurring bacteria found in soil

-soil throughout the world.
-Bti is used for mosquito larval control
+throughout the world.
+Bti is used for mosquito larval control in a

-in a broad range of freshwater and salt marsh habitats.
-No special
+broad range of freshwater and salt marsh habitats.
+No special licensing

-licensing or certification by the DEP is needed if these products are
+or certification by the DEP is needed if these products are used on a

 There are only a few Bti products available to homeowners through hardware stores or nursery and garden centers.
-Common brand names for Bti are Mosquito Dunks (shown at left), VectoBac, Aquabac, and Bactimos.
-Bti is psecific for aquatic flies (such as mosquitoes) and is less harful to the environment than most insecticides and larvicides.
+Bti is specific for aquatic flies (such as mosquitoes) and is less harmful to the environment than most insecticides and larvicides.